A World Of Her Own

 Horse Racing: Arkle wins the Cheltenham Gold Cup for the second time, beating Mill House by 20 lengths.

-Motor Sport: Jim Clark wins the F1 World Championship for the second time.
+Motor Racing: Jim Clark wins the Formula 1 World Drivers' Championship for the second time.

 |